 Dude, where’s my treehouse hotel?

 That’s not the title of a bad sequel to an Ashton Kutcher movie of a similar name.
-It’s what you might be saying to your room mate were you and he guests at the Treehotel in Harads, Sweden.
-That’s because two of the accommodations options at the Treehotel are invisible.
+It’s what you might be saying to your room mate were you and he guests at The Treehotel in Harads, Sweden.
+That’s because one of the accommodations options there, the Mirrorcube, is invisible!

 Continue →